 This initial group was innovative and proactive - they didn’t want to wait for business or government to give them a handout or a hand up.
 They made a decision to create their own organisation that portrayed the key attributes that the Cessnock district was well known for – teamwork and tenacity.

 They were brave.
 They looked out for each other.
-They were all about delivering results for each other and, especially for their children.
+They were all about delivering results for their community and, especially for their children.

 They were industrious and entrepreneurial from the very start.